numenta/nupic-legacy/examples/opf/clients/hotgym/prediction/one_gym/README.md

 ## Running the Program

-The program is a Python CLI script.
-You can see all the options by running:

-    ./run.py --help
+This program consists of 3 Python scripts you can execute from the command line and a few helper modules.
+The executable scripts are `swarm.py`, `run.py`, and `cleanup.py`.
+Each script prints out a description of the actions it takes when executed.

 There are two major steps: _swarming_ & _running_.
 Descriptions of these steps are above.

 ### Swarming

-    ./run.py swarm
+    ./swarm.py

 Hard-coded to run the [rec-center-hourly.csv](rec-center-hourly.csv) input for purposes of this tutorial application.
 Could take quite a long time for a medium swarm, depending on your hardware resources.

 ### Running

-    ./run.py run [--plot]
+    ./run.py [--plot]

 If `--plot` is not specified, writes predictions to `rec-center-hourly_out.csv` file within the current working directory.
 If `--plot` is specified, will attempt to plot on screen using **matplotlib**.
 If matplotlib is not installed, this will fail miserably.